Safaris & Spices,

 How much money should I bring?

-Only what you need for extras (souvenirs, alcohol, spa treatments/massages, etc) since everything else on this trip is included!
+Only what you need for extras (souvenirs, alcohol, spa treatments/massages, etc) and a tip to your local expert guide, since everything else on this trip is included!
 We have included all base tips, but we would never take away the opportunity to tip more if you feel moved to do so.

 How do I get the local currency?